 Symptoms and signs develop within minutes to 2 hours of consuming the culprit food “allergen”.
 These allergic reactions are reproducible and generally seen on the skin (hives, itchiness, swelling of the skin).
 Gastrointestinal symptoms (vomiting and diarrhea) and respiratory symptoms may accompany skin symptoms.
 Severe Allergic Reactions known as anaphylaxis can be potentially fatal.
 Symptoms of anaphylaxis may include difficulty breathing, dizziness or loss of consciousness.
 In this case, medical attention should be sought immediately (call 911).

 A board-certified allergist is the best qualified professional to diagnose food allergy.
-We at The Allergy Group will take a thorough medical history, followed by a physical examination.
+The Allergy Group will take a through medical history followed by a physical examination.
 Allergy skin scratch tests are performed to determine the “culprit” foods.
 In skin testing, a small amount of extract made from the food is placed on the back or arm.
 If a raised bump or small hive develops within 20 minutes, it indicates a possible allergy.
-If it does not develop, the test is negative.
-Skin scratch tests have a 95% negative predictive value.
-Blood test for specific foods is also an available tests and can be utilized for special cases.
+Skin scratch tests have a 95% negative predictive value, meaning there is a 95% chance that the patient is not allergic to the food if there is not a reaction.
+Blood tests for specific foods is also available and may be recommended by your provider.

-Lastly, oral food challenge are the goal standard to confirm food allergy.
-Food challenges are done by consuming the food in a controlled medical setting.
-We have several success stories here at The Allergy Group.
+Oral food challenge is the gold standard to confirm food allergy.
+Food challenges are done by consuming the food in a controlled medical setting and may be recommended by your provider.